 I find my way to the desk.

+He also hands me two $10 “meal” vouchers for the airport.
+So I can probably go buy one airport-priced tea now, thanks.
 The guy encourages me to go sit somewhere rather than hover at the desk.
 There’s no one even here, but fine.

-While I’m waiting, a girl who can’t be older than 19 or 20 comes to the desk, eyes puffy and red from crying, looking confused, and hoping for help.
+While I’m waiting, a girl who can’t be older than 19 or 20 comes to the desk, eyes puffy and red from crying, looking confused and hoping for help.
 She was on the same Air Canada flight as me and missed her connection to Melbourne, so we’re in the same boat.

 The AC representative says he’ll call and ask for another voucher, and as I haven’t gotten mine yet, I’m hoping this will speed up the process a little.
 The clock is ticking on how much sleep I’ll actually be able to get at this point because my new flight is in the morning.